 What is second language acquisition?

-Second language acquisition (SLA) is not only the process involved in becoming bilingual, but also a field of study in its own right that seeks to understand the process of learning a language other than your first language.
-SLA embraces disciplines as varied as linguistics, computer science, cognitive science, psychology, education, and anthropology.
-By better understanding the processes at work, we can design more effective learning materials for our learners.
+Second language acquisition (SLA) is not only the process of becoming bilingual, but also its own field of study that investigates the process of learning a new language.
+SLA embraces diverse disciplines, ranging from linguistics to computer science, psychology, cognitive science, education, and anthropology.
+By researching these fields of study and gaining insights from their interdisciplinary intersections, Rosetta Stone has been able to design more effective learning materials for language learners of all ages.

 What’s the best way to accomplish second language acquisition?